KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ## 📌 About

 The **McGraw-Hill SmartBook Solver** is a lightweight browser extension that automatically goes through your **McGraw-Hill SmartBook Concept Assignments**, continuously solving questions until completion.
-It identifies and highlights correct answers, tracks your progress through **session and all-time statistics**, and drastically reduces the time needed to complete concept-based assignments.
-This SmartBook Solver is fully offline, so no AI is used.
-Since SmartBook Concept Assignments are graded as completion grades, we first randomly guess and then correctly answer the question the next encounter to pass the concept.
+It identifies and highlights correct answers, tracks your progress, and demonstrates how web automation can streamline repetitive study tasks.
+Since SmartBook Concept Assignments are participation-based learning tools, the extension initially selects answers at random and later reuses correct ones from local memory to simulate progressive mastery — purely for educational demonstration, not for graded coursework..
 This is the best approach since these assignments are only graded on completion and not accuracy.

 This web browser extension is compatible with all Chromium-based browsers, including (but not limited to):
 1. Google Chrome